broadinstitute/import_service_terraform/README.md

 `terraform_google_project`                      | the google project owning the service account that Terraform runs as. can be empty if running locally
 `audience_domain`                                | used as a semi-secret by pub/sub. must match import service environment variable
+`rawls_sa_email`                                | email address of the rawls service account in this env `back_rawls_instance`                           | resource name for the back rawls vm in this env `orchestration_instances                        | a list of resource names of the orchestration vms in this env `clusters_to_whitelist`                         | a list of terra k8s clusters to whitelist traffic from.
+Needed to communicate with back rawls and orch in k8s
-`rawls_sa_email`                                | email address of the rawls service account in this env `sam_sa_email`                                  | email address of the sam service account in this env `terra_google_project`                          | google project that terra monolithic services run in (i.e. where rawls and sam SAs live)
+`sam_sa_email`                                  | email address of the sam service account in this env `terra_google_project`                          | google project that terra monolithic services run in (i.e. where rawls and sam SAs live)